Darkshadenl/Easy-Youtube-Playlist-Delete/README.md

    Download your YouTube API OAuth2 client credentials and place the file in the project root.
    **I've added a more complete tutorial at the bottom of this readme!**

+4. Use Ngrok to enable communication between your device and the web.

 5. **Run the application**:
    ```bash
    python manage-playlists.py